-A: With every book I hope to surprise readers, and that they keep thinking about the book long after they’ve finished the final page.
-My main goal is to entertain, to provide people a form of escape and to leave them satisfied thinking, “I enjoyed that.
-It was time well spent!
-What else has she written?”
+A: I hope I manage to surprise readers, and they keep thinking about the book long after they’ve finished the final page.
+I’ve always said my ultimate goal is to entertain readers, to provide people a form of escape and to leave them satisfied thinking, “I enjoyed that.
+It was time jolly well spent!”

 Q: Anything else we should know?